cordarei/cordarei.github.io/source/_posts/2014-03-17-moving-to-emacs-from-vim.md

 [^3]: GitHub is nice.

-[^4]: I found someone saying [you should NOT swap Caps Lock with Control][noswap] for the first time when writing this post; YMMV but I prefer Control in the Caps Lock position.
+[^4]: I found someone saying <a href="http://ergoemacs.org/emacs/swap_CapsLock_Ctrl.html">you should NOT swap Caps Lock with Control</a> for the first time when writing this post; YMMV but I prefer Control in the Caps Lock position.

 [^5]: I thought this would work before I tried it just now, but it didn’t :(